deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 ## New: Introduce a contact by attaching a "VCard"

-XXX add screenshot of an attached vcard for "Mad Hatter"
+XXX add right-aligned screenshot of an attached vcard for "Mad Hatter"

 With the 1.46 releases you can now "attach" a contact to a chat message, and any receiver can tap it to start chatting with the contact.